Yahalis/bigfile-exc/README.md

 - The aggregator calculates internally the line offsets per chunk and appends to the output when printing
 - Synchronizing the exit of the workers and printing through the queues
 - All classes are encapsulated and communicate through function calls (sometimes with queues inside for asynch)

+### Comments
+- Testing with the standard NLTK parser for english finds less tokens since it deals differently in-string names and tokens like David's, the current method also count these cases, so seems it's covering enough ground.